matvign/batchrenamer/documentation.md

 bracr:      remove brackets and text. exclusive with bracs
 append:     append text to file
 prepend:    prepend text to file
-enumerate:  use numbers and append
+sequence:   use numbers and append
 extension:  change extension of file
 regex:      use regex to replace
 quiet:      suppress output. only shows what will be renamed and prompt
 verbose:    show what args were invoked and prompts for every file rename
 version:    show version

+note: arguments that require special argument characters should be encased in quotes
+e.g. `python3 pyren.py 'testdir/*' -tr '[]' '()'`

 ## 1.2 File and pattern matching
 Unix style pattern matching can be implemented using a number of